Sexual Offences Act 2003: Rape

-(c) A does not reasonably believe that B consents.

 Rape previously did not include penetration of the mouth.
-The Act also changes the way in which lack of consent may be proved, and section 75 and 76 of the act list circumstances in which lack of consent may be presumed.
+The act also changes the way in which lack of consent may be proved, and section 75 and 76 of the act list circumstances in which lack of consent may be presumed.

 Assault by penetration

 Section 2 creates the offence of Assault by penetration.
 This offence is set out separately because rape is defined as requiring penile penetration.
 Therefore, non-consensual sexual penetration of the vagina or anus with either another part of the body (such as the fingers), or an object, must be prosecuted under this section.
 Section 2 closely mirrors section 1's definition of rape, including the same maximum sentence (life imprisonment), but does not include penetration of the mouth, and carries the additional requirement that "the penetration is sexual", i.e. performed for the purpose of either the offender's sexual gratification or the victim's sexual humiliation.